taijeronv/taijeronv_info/content/authors/admin/_index.md

 - I believe my skills will work in other industries even though they are concentrated in the military domain (training, education and operations).
 - I am willing to relocate to the US, Europe, Middle East, Africa, or conflict-zone if necessary.
 - If relocating isn't necessary I can work remotely or part time depending on the job.

 My CV is available in [HTML](cv/) or [PDF](files/TAIJERON_2019_12_Simulations_Trainer.pdf) (Last updated: December 2019)

-## Why you should hire me
-Professional, competent, and reliable.

-Have you ever been in an organization where there was this one guy that always got things done?
-You know what I'm talking about, he doesn't need supervision, always accomplishes his tasks, and does it to a high standard.

-**I'm that guy.**

-My current boss describes me as his safety net.
-He knows that I can run the team in his absence, manage all the personalities in the office, and get things done.
-Professional, competent, and reliable.

-## Goals
+## Personal Goals
 - In one year complete a course on Web Development and create a product website from the ground up.
 - In one year complete a course on game development and use the [Phaser Framework](https://phaser.io/phaser3) to create the NextGen Wargame playable demo.
 - In 3-5 years I would like to be leading my own development team creating games for education and training.

-## My passion project
+## My Passion Project
 <a href="post/ngwargame/">The NextGen Wargame</a> is a project that I started on my own initiative because I love
 wargames and designing one was a natural "next step."

-The idea is to create a wargame for the classroom.
-It will be easy to play and understand and delivered through a web browser.

-## If you're interested in developing a useful game for the PME market please [contact me](mailto:vincent.taijeron@gmail.com).